binecon/binecon/README.md

 - 👋 Hi, I’m @binecon
-- 👀 I’m interested in Front-end Web Development & UX
+- 👀 I’m interested in Front-end Web Development & UX/UI
-- 🌱 I’m currently learning HTML, CSS and basic JavaScript
+- 🌱 I’m currently learning Next.js, in particular, the static generation of web pages as I'd like to take advantage of the power-saving aspect of CDN.
-- 💞️ I’m looking to collaborate on discord, collabl, and on endorphins <3
+- 💞️ I’m looking to collaborate on endorphins, with sympathetic people <3
-- 📫 How to reach me pls text me on discord, uname = bine (bee symbol)
+- 📫 You can reach me on discord, uname: bine

 <!---
 binecon/binecon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.